Top White House official retweets post calling inflation, supply chain issues ‘high class problems’

 Prices are jumping in large part because container ships are stranded at ports and because unloaded goods are waiting for trucks

-Ronald Klain, the White House chief of staff, was criticized online late Thursday after he retweet a post from a Harvard professor that summed up our top economic issues as "high class problems."
+Ronald Klain, the White House chief of staff, was criticized online late Thursday after he retweeted a post from a Harvard professor that summed up our top economic issues as "high class problems."

 Jason Furman, Harvard’s Aetna professor of the practice of economic policy, said the country would not be faced with these issues if the unemployment rate was still 10%, an apparent reference to Federal Reserve Chair Jerome H. Powell's comments early this year when he said the unemployment rate in January was around that number.